Home»Compliance»SOC 2 Compliance Checklist

 • Review and analyze various security events within the domain, such as abnormal login activity

-• Control G Suite data flow to prevent insider threats like unauthorized data download and sharing
+• Control G Suite data to prevent insider threats like unauthorized data download and sharing

-• Disable login to compromised G Suite account and use SpinOne login credentials in combination with 2FA
+• Disable login to compromised Google Workspace (G Suite) account and use SpinOne login credentials in combination with 2FA

 • Stop ransomware attacks and restore lost data from a backup.
 Additionally, SpinOne provides access management, notification, and audit features that help you to investigate security breaches

-If you use Office 365, try our security solution for Office 365 which includes backup and ransomware protection functionality, which helps you to protect your Outlook, OneDrive, Outlook Contacts, and Calendars.
+If you use Office 365, try our security solution for Microsoft 365 that includes backup and ransomware protection functionality, which helps you to protect your Outlook, OneDrive, Outlook Contacts, and Calendars.

 Spin Technology and SOC 2 Compliance

 Spin Technology has achieved SOC 2 Type 2 compliance.
-Our data backup and recovery procedures adhere to soc 2 backup requirements.
 The scope of our report includes information about security program components:

 • Workforce Clearance Processes